samertm/weather_study/README.md

 **Examination of bulk weather predictions and their accuracy.
 (In progress.)**

+**Main idea**: Forecasters predict the weather many days in advance for any given location.
+How do those predictions change as the target date approaches?

 ---

-Forecasters predict the weather many days in advance for any given location.
-How do those predictions change as the target date approaches?

 ### To install